FenixAlliance/ABS.Docs/Spanish/About/Legal/Privacy-Policy.md

 ### What information do we collect?

-We collect/collect your information when you obtain an AllianceIDHolder, you register on our site if you make an order, subscribe to our newsletter, answer a survey or fill out a form.
+We collect/collect your information when you obtain an AccountHolder, you register on our site if you make an order, subscribe to our newsletter, answer a survey or fill out a form.

 When you register or order on our site, as the case may be, you will be asked to enter: your name, email address, postal address, telephone number, credit card information or social security number.
 However, you can visit our site anonymously.